Easy Bible Quiz about Bible History

 The church killed Wycliffe and burned his body for writing an English translation of the Bible.

-25. When did the Ten Commandments come into being?
+When were the original Ten Commandments created?

 a.
 31st century BC (Adam).